Tri-Cities Education Association for Christian Homeschoolers

 Each member of the Board of Directors shall be elected for a term of two years commencing with the beginning of the next fiscal year after election (fiscal year is May 1st to April 30th).

 Terms shall be staggered so that the term of two or three members shall expire each year.
 The initial Board of Directors shall serve out the following terms: three members for a term of two years, and two members for a term of one year, with the commencement of each term to be effective May 1.
-An alternate is elected annually and will finish out the term (not necessarily position) of the board member they replaced.
+Alternates are elected annually and will finish out the term (not necessarily position) of the board member should they replace one.

 Section 4.
 Manner of Election